MatasMartin/MatasMartin/README.md

 - 👀 I’m interested in all things programming.
 - ✨ Languages I know: C++.
 - 🌱 I’m currently learning HTML, CSS, and JavaScript.
-- 📫 You can reach me through LinkedIn or Email!
+- 📫 You can reach me through email!
 - ⚡ Fun fact: The heart of a blue whale is so large that a human can swim through its arteries.

 <!---